-1.5.4 Transceiver Clocks (Ask a Question)
+1.5.4 Transceiver Clocks

 The transceiver transmitters have high-performance bit clocks running at half the line rate of the fastest transmit lane driven by the clock.
 The transmit PLLs generate these clocks based on a transmit reference clock, with the configuration set in the Libero design software.